 WTTL sends an email receipt message when it receives a device.
 The Service Level Agreement is ten business days for WTTL to complete the certification on the condition that the submitted device does not have reliability or setup issues.
 Device issues that cause device setup or installation failures, or any unstable/unreliable device that prevents WTTL from completing certification tests, automatically results in a submission failure.
 We recommend that you reserve reasonable time in your product development cycle for both in-house touch testing and for the hardware certification process for devices and systems.

-Microsoft provides the WTTL testing and certification service free of any additional charge beyond a standard submission fee.
+Microsoft provides the WTTL testing and certification service free of any additional charge.
 Microsoft will not make any details of the hardware, drivers, test results, or any other information about the submission available to any other company without your prior written approval.
 Microsoft returns submitted hardware upon request.

 Microsoft does not test devices outside of the requirements for device certification.
-To ensure that touch performance is properly tested on a submitted device, device submissions to WTTL should meet the standards listed in the WTTL Submission Workbook.
+To ensure that touch performance is properly tested on a submitted device, device submissions should meet the standards listed in the WTTL Submission Workbook.
 Prior to submission, validate all the items that are on the Submission Readiness Checklist tab of the WTTL Submission Workbook.
-You must also completely and accurately fill out the WTTL Submission Template tab of this workbook, and include it as part of the submission to WTTL.
+You must also completely and accurately fill out the WTTL Submission Template tab of this workbook, and include it as part of the submission.

-How to submit a device to the WTTL
+How to submit a touch device for certification

 Follow the process that is described on the Directions tab in the WTTL Submission Workbook.